lilakk/lilakk.github.io/index.md

 ## About Me

 Hi!
-I'm a PhD candidate at the <a href='http://www.cs.umd.edu/'>University of Maryland, College Park</a>, advised by <a href='https://people.cs.umass.edu/~miyyer/'>Prof. Mohit Iyyer</a> with a research focus on NLP.
+I'm a PhD student at the <a href='http://www.cs.umd.edu/'>University of Maryland, College Park</a>, advised by <a href='https://people.cs.umass.edu/~miyyer/'>Prof. Mohit Iyyer</a> with a research focus on NLP.
 Prior to transferring to UMD, I was affiliated with the <a href='https://nlp.cs.umass.edu/'>UMass Amherst NLP Lab</a>, where I was also advised by Prof. Iyyer.
 My current research interests include but are not limited to:

 - Enabling language models to better follow instructions given long inputs
 - Building more robust and challenging benchmarks for long-context language models